Multipartite entanglement generation in coupled microcavity arrays: Multipartite entanglement

 for $N=3$ and $N=4$, respectively.
 A detailed discussion of this function and its graphical representation is given in Appendix~\ref{appendix:analyticalapproach}.
 The parameter maps in Fig.~\ref{fig:map3map4} showing numerical results for the attainable $Q_\mathrm{max}$ for $N=3$ ($N=4$) are shifted by $J$ ($2J$) to the left along the $\Delta$ axis compared to the regions found for $N=2$.
 This is confirmed by the analytical approach which shows that the map for a system with $N$ cavities is shifted by $(N-2)J$ compared to the map for $N=2$ cavities.

-From the eigenspectrum with the eigenvector representation in Fig.~\ref{fig:eigenspectrum3} we find the Rabi frequency $ \Omega_\mathrm{R} \approx 0.165g $ ($ \Omega_\mathrm{R} \approx 0.2g $) for $N=3$ ($N=4$) cavities in good agreement with the analytical prediction
+From the eigenspectrum with the eigenvector representation in Fig.~\ref{fig:eigenspectrum3} we find the Rabi frequency $ \Omega_\mathrm{R} \approx 0.04g $ ($ \Omega_\mathrm{R} \approx 0.04g $) for $N=3$ ($N=4$) cavities in good agreement with the analytical prediction

 as detailed in Appendix~\ref{appendix:analyticalapproach}.
-By using a Gaussian pulse that is tailored to the correct Rabi frequency, we obtain W~state fidelities of 0.94 for $N=3$ and 0.88 for $N=4$ cavities.
+By using a Gaussian pulse that is tailored to the correct Rabi frequency, we obtain W~state fidelities of 0.95 for $N=3$ and $N=4$ cavities.

-The results in this section demonstrate that the generalized numerical scheme is suitable to specify precise excitation parameters to drive a multipartite system from the vacuum state directly into a W~state.
+In this section, we have demonstrated the applicability of our generalized numerical scheme for 3 and 4 cavity-qubit systems, showing that it is possible to specify precise excitation parameters to drive a multipartite system from the vacuum state directly into a W~state.
+While this approach extends to larger systems in a straightforward way, it quickly becomes numerically expensive.
+We point out, however, that MPE states of 3 and 4 coupled cavity-qubit systems are already quite relevant for some of the emerging quantum technology applications, such as quantum reservoir computing \cite{fujii_harnessing_2017, mujal_opportunities_2021}.